apache/activemq-artemis-console/artemis-console-extension/artemis-extension/DEV.md

 ## Javascript tooling

 It's worth following some guidelines in the fascinating world of JavaScript build tools.
-Personally I find this distinction very important:
+This distinction is very important:

 * _libraries_ - packages published to NPM registry and consumable by other packages/applications
 * _applications_ - final deployables that use other packages which are not consumed further